getsentry/sentry-docs/src/collections/_documentation/accounts/quotas.md

 In the case you have a problematic release that is causing an excessive amount of noise, you can ignore all events from that release.
 Sentry supports this by going to **[Project] » Project Settings » Inbound Filters** and adding the releases under the **Filter errors from these releases** section.

 {% capture __alert_content -%}
-Filter by releases is available only on Large and Enterprise Plans
+Filter by releases is available only on Business and Enterprise Plans
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"